 I have never felt more embarrassed, more sorry, than I did this morning.
 You deserved so much better from us.

 You deserved a race based on issues, based on intelligent, heated political debate.
 You deserved an opponent with actual plans, with policies, with the well-being of their supporters sewn deeply into their convictions — the very definition of a public servant.
 You deserved a presidential race that we would look back on and understand as a battle of ideas, head-to-head — maybe not ending the way we’d hoped, but still befitting of the great democracy we call America.

 And yes, even then the outcome may still have remained the same.
 You still very well may have been standing there on that stage asking us to remain hopeful and optimistic in the face of defeat.

-But maybe, then, we would all at least feel a little more worthy of our angry wounds as they eventually fade into battle scars.
+But maybe, then, we would all at least feel a little more worthy of our angry wounds once they eventually fade into battle scars.